 Angles-sur-l’Anglin is a small tranquil yet captivating village in the Nouvelle-Aquitaine region in western France.
-Every nook and cranny offer you an invitation to take in the medieval atmosphere.
+Every nook and cranny offers you an invitation to take in the medieval atmosphere.
 Experience Anglin’s ancient history as you stroll down the quaint and romantic streets.
 The history of Angles-sur-l’Anglin, or rather of the ‘Town’ of Angle-surl’Anglin is naturally linked to its region, the Poitou.
 It nevertheless created its own identity— an identity to which its inhabitants are deeply attached.

-Situated at the crossroad of Poitou, Touraine and Berry, Angles has known through centuries, how to make the most of its geographic position in order to both take advantage of a mix of different cultures and at the same time to become an exceptional entity in its own right.
+Situated at the crossroad of Poitou, Touraine, and Berry, Angles has known through centuries, how to make the most of its geographic position in order to both take advantage of a mix of different cultures and at the same time to become an exceptional entity in its own right.

 Whatever its origins, civilization left its mark on Angles long before the Germans, as we can see with the discovery of a Magdalenian prehistoric site at ‘Roc aux Sorciers’.
 This is an astonishing testimony that Palaeolithic man lived in caves and rock shelters on the banks of the river Anglin some 14000 years ago.
 Legend has it that witches gathered in these caves as well.
-Although the public is not permitted in these caves, a large interpretation centre opened that will take visitors back to the end of the ice age and into the caves of French ancestors with computer and laser technology.
+Although the public is not permitted in these caves, a large interpretation center opened that will take visitors back to the end of the ice age and into the caves of French ancestors with computer and laser technology.

 The Angles-sur-l’Anglin area is made up of two distinct parts:

-♥ La Cave Taillebourg, also called Lucien Jacob’s cave, where as early as 1927 Monsieur Rousseau discovered traces of Middle Magdalenian.
+♥ La Cave Taillebourg, also called Lucien Jacob’s cave, whereas early as 1927 Monsieur Rousseau discovered traces of Middle Magdalenian.
 In 1947 Madame de Saint-Mathurin and Madame Garrod resumed the excavating of the cave and discovered the relief of a bison;

 ♥L’abri Bourdois (shelter) where Mademoiselle de SaintMathurin and Madame Garrod opened a trench that led them to the discovery of the Magdalenian sculpted frieze.

-Angles’ history hinges principally around three monuments: the Fortress, the Chapelle Sainte-Croix and the Chapelle Saint-Pierre.
+Angles’ history hinges principally around three monuments: the Fortress, the Chapelle Sainte-Croix, and the Chapelle Saint-Pierre.

 The Chateau Angles-sur-l’Anglin was mention as early as 1025 and was no doubt built above the Angles’ cliffs because of the strategic position they offered (they rise some 50 meters above the Anglin Valley).
 It was bought by Bishop Guillaume de Bruges from the Lezy family at the end of the 13th century and remained the property of the bishop until the revolution.